MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 ## To repair the agent by using the MOMAgent.msi setup wizard

-1. Log on to a managed computer with an account that is a member of the Administrators security group for the computer.
+1. Sign in to a managed computer with an account that is a member of the Administrators security group for the computer.

 2. In **Control Panel**, click **Programs and Features**.